mindofai/mindofai.github.io/_posts/2017-1-19-Wired-Debugging-on-Surface.md

 <div>
     <p style="float: right;"><img src="{{site.baseurl}}/images/WiredSurfaceDebugging/thunderboldToEthernetAdapter.jpeg" width="150"></p>
-    <p>What won't work here is one of those fancy lightning to Ethernet dongles plugged into my Mac, because my Windows VM doesn't recognize it.
-The USB adapter is the one Windows understands.</p>
+    What won't work here is one of those fancy lightning to Ethernet dongles plugged into my Mac, because my Windows VM doesn't recognize it.
+The USB adapter is the one Windows understands.
 </div>

 <br /><br />

 <div>
     <p style="float: left;"><img src="{{site.baseurl}}/images/WiredSurfaceDebugging/WiredSetup.jpg" width="300px"></p>
-    <p>Connect the dongles together, and plug one into your laptop and other other into the Surface - something like this:</p>
+    Connect the dongles together, and plug one into your laptop and other other into the Surface.
 </div>

 <br /><br /><br /><br /><br /><br />